cube12138/codepath-prework/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- [x] Change the color to make it more readable

 ## Video Walkthrough